-A number of different types of cooperative learning strategies can be used in the mathematics classroom, and many are suggested in this Teacher's Resource.
-The Foundations for College Mathematics 11 program includes selected blackline masters (BLMs) to use with some but not all of these strategies.
+A number of different types of cooperative learning strategies can be used in the mathematics classroom, and many are suggested in the Student Success margin items in this Teacher's Resource.
+The Principles of Mathematics 9 program includes blackline masters (BLMs) to use with some of these strategies.